Central African Republic Climate

 This month in numbers

-The Central African Republic experienced its 10th warmest April on record in 2026, with an average temperature of 28.51°C, marking an anomaly of +1.4°C above the 1961–1990 baseline.
-Looking at the broader picture, the period from February to April 2026 was the 2nd warmest on record, with an average temperature of 29.24°C, a significant +2°C anomaly.
-This follows 2025, which was the warmest year on record for the country, with an average temperature of 27.2°C.
+The Central African Republic experienced its 10th warmest April on record in 2026, with an average temperature of 28.51°C, which is 1.4°C above the 1961–1990 baseline.
+The global land temperature for April 2026 also ranked as the 2nd warmest on record, with an anomaly of +1.1°C.

 What changed